AnaSemina/Public-projects/project_0_1/readme.md

 - The [baseline](https://colab.research.google.com/drive/1k2WZD8PWWOYFHrpAJoB2eZw06ID7KnFA) template from the screencast presented

 **Quality metric**
 Results are evaluated by the everage number of attempts at 1000 repetitions.
-A minimum number of attempts is required.
+A minimum number of attempts is required (less than 20).

 **Practice**
 - Learning how to write good code in Python.